Functional MRI (fMRI)

 What does the equipment look like?

 The traditional MRI unit is a large cylinder-shaped tube surrounded by a circular magnet.
 You will lie on a table that slides into a tunnel towards the center of the magnet.

 Some MRI units, called short-bore systems, are designed so that the magnet does not completely surround you.

 Unlike x-ray and computed tomography (CT) exams, MRI does not use radiation.
 Instead, radio waves re-align hydrogen atoms that naturally exist within the body.
 This does not cause any chemical changes in the tissues.
 As the hydrogen atoms return to their usual alignment, they emit different amounts of energy depending on the type of tissue they are in.
 The scanner captures this energy and creates a picture using this information.

 In most MRI units, the magnetic field is produced by passing an electric current through wire coils.
 Other coils are inside the machine and, in some cases, are placed around the part of the body being imaged.
 These coils send and receive radio waves, producing signals that are detected by the machine.
 The electric current does not come into contact with the patient.

 A computer processes the signals and creates a series of images, each of which shows a thin slice of the body.
 The radiologist can study these images from different angles.

 MRI is often able to tell the difference between diseased tissue and normal tissue better than x-ray, CT, and ultrasound.

 In an fMRI examination, you will perform one or more tasks during the imaging process, such as tapping your fingers or toes, pursing your lips, wiggling your tongue, reading, viewing pictures, listening to speech and/or playing simple word games.
 This will cause increased metabolic activity in the areas of the brain responsible for these tasks.
-This activity, which includes expanding blood vessels, chemical changes and the delivery of extra oxygen, can then be recorded on MRI images.
+This activity, which includes expanding blood vessels, increasing blood flow, and the delivery of extra oxygen, can then be seen on MRI images.